 Other than ligament injuries, are there any other types of injuries?

 Torn knee cartilage is experienced by many people.
 When people talk about torn knee cartilage, they usually are referring to a torn meniscus.
 The mensicus is a tough, rubbery cartilage that is attached to the knee’s ligaments.
 It acts like a shock absorber.

 In athletic activities, mensicus tears usually occur when twisting, cutting, pivoting, decelerating, or being tackled.
 Direct contact is often involved.

 How are knee injuries treated?

-There are a variety of methods used by orthopaedic surgeons to treat knee injuries in athletes.
+There are a variety of methods used by orthopedic surgeons to treat knee injuries in athletes.
 The most important advice is to seek treatment as soon as possible.
-A common method used by orthopaedic surgeons to treat mild knee injuries is R.I.C.E.-rest, ice, compression, and elevation.
+A common method used by orthopedic surgeons to treat mild knee injuries is R.I.C.E.-rest, ice, compression, and elevation.
 Rest the knee by staying off it or walking only with crutches.
 Apply ice to control swelling.
 Use a compressive elastic bandage applied snugly but loosely enough so that it does not cause pain.
 Finally, keep the knee elevated.

 Maintained and hosted by Medical Informatics Solutions LLC